cabo/deref-id/draft-bormann-t2trg-deref-id.md

-   In its extreme form, the consumer may not even be equipped to dereference any identifiers outside of its cache, and the dereferenced representation may already be part of the firmware in ingested form.
+   In its extreme form, the consumer may not even be equipped to dereference any identifiers outside of its cache, and the dereferenced representation may already be part of the firmware in ingested form to save runtime resources.
    Such a consumer shares its properties with a consumer that treats dereferencable identifiers as opaque.
    However, the authors of the firmware can make good use of the dereferencable identifiers.
    For example, they can dereference a known (or spidered) set of identifiers in an automated fashion,